 You may refer here for a sample affidavit from the US Embassy.

-This affidavit can be notarized by any local public notary.
+Any local public notary can notarize this affidavit.
 It is not required to be notarized at the US Embassy or Consular Agency in the Philippines.
 Local notarization of this affidavit is allowed by the Philippine Statistics Authority (PSA) as stated in the issued Memorandum Circular No. 2021-0042.

-However, prior to the completion of the affidavit, you must first contact the Local Civil Registrar (LCR) of the area where you intend to get married3 so they can assist you with the information that must be written in the affidavit.
+However, before the completion of the affidavit, you must first contact the Local Civil Registrar (LCR) of the area where you intend to get married3 so they can assist you with the information that must be written in the affidavit.

 Once you have obtained the Affidavit in Lieu of a Certificate of Legal Capacity to Marry, you can apply for a marriage license at the local civil registrar of a city or municipality where either of you habitually resides.

-After that, you and your partner can already marry in a church or civil wedding.
+After that, you and your partner can marry in a church or civil wedding.

 How To Get Married in the Philippines with Other Foreigners

-If you’re a Filipino who is planning to marry a foreigner, take note that there are basic documentary requirements that you need to obtain.
+If you’re a Filipino planning to marry a foreigner, note that there are basic documentary requirements you need to obtain.

 a.
 Certificate of Legal Capacity to Marry issued by the embassy here in the Philippines.
 Although it may vary depending on your foreign spouse’s country of origin, here are the following basic requirements for the Certificate of Legal Capacity to Marry:

-- Original copy or certified true copy of the Originalor certified true copy of divorce decree absolute or death certificate of the deceased spouse, if applicable.
+- Original or certified true copy of the divorce decree or death certificate of the deceased spouse, if applicable.

 - A Moral Character Reference, which takes the form of a letter or certificate from a person of authority, a social worker, health or education officer, or a church minister who has direct personal knowledge of the prospective foreign spouse’s character.